 The heaviest building in the world, I nearly froze taking this photo

 My first week at Carob was spent pretty methodically.
-I think around 1/3 of my time was spent doing job applications and the other 2/3 were spent completing a 1000 piece VE day jigsaw puzzle.
+I think around ⅓ of my time was spent doing job applications and the other ⅔ were spent completing a 1000 piece VE day jigsaw puzzle.
 Two equally important endeavours.
 It was an incessantly cold and wet week and so a Peruvian girl and I decided that we should start a jigsaw.
 While we were starting, Ahmed (the joint owner of the hostel) looked on with contempt, even commenting that “an elephant could do that”.
 I’m still not entirely sure if that’s the biggest slam he could’ve thought of concerning the difficulty of the jigsaw but we continued undeterred.
 The living room was by far the warmest place in the hostel, and when it’s narrowly above freezing everywhere else, it quickly became the social hub.
-Stuck with the jigsaw in a single room Ahmed slowly but surely became invested in the cause.
+Stuck with the jigsaw in a single room, Ahmed slowly but surely became invested in the cause.
 First, he started finding pieces for us, then he took over a section and by the departure of my Peruvian jigsaw accomplice on the second day, he was hooked.
-We began working on this puzzle for maybe 12 hours at a time.
-Ahmed even fell asleep on the job multiple times.
+We began working on this puzzle for up to twelve hours at a time.
 The puzzle became our lives, others dipped in and out but this was all we had.
 I started to see the slightest distinctions in tone from brown piece to brown piece.
 My brain was so dialled into the world of the jigsaw that the “real world” became an inane game, a useless waste of time, a distraction from the 2D world laid out on the table.
 During this time I got to know Ahmed pretty well and we got along very easily.
 In the brief interludes in our jigsaw lives, he recommended places to eat and one night we ate some homemade Sajiya (rich, meaty, peppery stir fry thing cooked on the fire) which his older brother Rami had come over to make.
 Sat out in the covered seating on the front terrace which was being slowly heated by a traditional oil heater, it was the first time I felt like one of the hostel gang and possibly more importantly, the first time I had discovered the deep love of food in Ahmed’s family.

 Carob Hostel Amman